-Q1 The Namibian ICT sector is dominated by state-owned enterprises.
+The Namibian ICT sector is dominated by state-owned enterprises.
 What are the factors that prevent private investment to play a wider role in Namibia's ICT sector?

-Respondent The lack of infrastructure: One of the factors is the inadequate or insufficient infrastructure that can make it difficult for private companies to invest in the ICT sector.
-Regulation: There are overly restrictive regulation and bureaucratic procedures which can however discourage private investment.
-Lack of financing: Private companies may be deterred from investing due to the lack of financing options, such as loans or investment opportunities, because this sector is regarded as high-risk investment.
-Lack of competition: A dominant state-owned enterprise can limit competition and discourage private investment.
-Lack of market demand: I f there is not enough demand for ICT services and products, private companies may he less. likely to invest due to the lack of clientele for the provision of their services Skilled workforce shortage: A shortage of skilled workers can make it difficult for private companies to invest and compete effectively in the ICT sector.
-Respondent Costs of implementing infrastructure and competing with state owned companies that monopolised the sector .
-Respondent It is our feeling that while we do not object to having state owned enterprises being the dominate operators, provision does need to be made to allow private companies to operate in the same sectors with fair competition.
-I make reference to one example of MTC offering high speed internet packages below the market norm eg. MTC Spectra 50Mbps for under N\$ 1000 per month.
-In addition, neither enterprises (Telecom Namibia and MTC) are offering other licensees open access agreements to their fiber networks like Paratus is doing.
+- It is our feeling that while we do not object to having state owned enterprises being the dominate operators, provision does need to be made to allow private companies to operate in the same sectors with fair competition.
+I make reference to one example of MTC offering high speed internet packages below the market norm eg. MTC Spectra 50Mbps for under N\$ 1000 per month. - In addition, neither enterprises (Telecom Namibia and MTC) are offering other licensees open access agreements to their fiber networks like Paratus is doing.
 This is giving them monopoly over areas preventing other service providers being able to compete there.
 Immediate example is the Langstrand suburb at the coast.
-MTC have installed Fiber the area and with the pricing model us smaller fixed wireless providers cannot compete.
-More support for the wireless providers.
+MTC have installed Fiber the area and with the pricing model us smaller fixed wireless providers cannot compete. - More support for the wireless providers.
 As an example.
 South Africa has WAPA, which represents all the Wireless operators in South Africa.
 An association similar to this will give the smaller wireless operators a united voice in the market.
 In addition, members of this association can work together to improve wireless services in their respective areas.
 One such example of this is reduction of interference between operators on a shared locations.
-New licensees can be provided with training and a framework on how best to deploy their networks to minimize interference for themselves and existing operators.
-Another possible association that will benefit Namibia is similar to ISPA (Internet service Providers Association).
-This body can provide the necessary governance alongside CRAN/ department of ICT and Na-Nic to regulate internet service providers and internet services provided in Namibia.
-Respondent The industry is quite small and there are a lot of privately owned ISP's who have recently been registered as well.
+New licensees can be provided with training and a framework on how best to deploy their networks to minimize interference for themselves and existing operators. - Another possible association that will benefit Namibia is similar to ISPA (Internet service Providers Association).
+This body can provide the necessary governance alongside CRAN/ department of ICT and Na-Nic to regulate internet service providers and internet services provided in Namibia. - The industry is quite small and there are a lot of privately owned ISP's who have recently been registered as well.
 Licenses should not be given so easily to whoever requests it.
-The other major factor is the 51% Namibian ownership requirement which will be elaborated on further in #3 below.
-Will always prove difficult finding private investment into SOE's, given their reputation.
-Respondent Did not respond to this question
+The other major factor is the 51% Namibian ownership requirement which will be elaborated on further in #3 below. - Will always prove difficult finding private investment into SOE's, given their reputation.